rcastellotti/papers/papers/dynamo.md

 Table 2 shows the latency improvements at the 99.9th percentile and averages that were observed for a period of 24 hours using client-driven coordination compared to the server-driven approach.
 As seen in the table, the client-driven coordination approach reduces the latencies by at least 30 milliseconds for 99.9th percentile latencies and decreases the average by 3 to 4 milliseconds.
-The latency improvement is because the client- driven approach eliminates the overhead of the load balancer and the extra network hop that may be incurred when a request is assigned to a random node.
+The latency improvement is because the client-driven approach eliminates the overhead of the load balancer and the extra network hop that may be incurred when a request is assigned to a random node.
 As seen in the table, average latencies tend to be significantly lower than latencies at the 99.9th percentile.
 This is because Dynamo’s storage engine caches and write buffer have good hit ratios.
 Moreover, since the load balancers